 This paper should focus on some high profile negotiation of the past or present.
 The paper should display the facts of the negotiation, related negotiation research, as well as your analysis.
-By Class 7, you should turn in a paragraph describing the topic of your paper, which will be due on May 1st.
+I will let you know when you should turn in a paragraph describing the topic of your paper, which will be due at the end of the semester.
 The paper will allow you to demonstrate your ability to analyze negotiations as a consultant, advisor, or strategist for others - something we will do throughout the course.
 Do not use the paper to write about a personal negotiation you face or have faced in the past.
 This topic is best suited for your journal.

-Viable topics may be found in sports - from which most of my practical experiences will come from - history, business or any other number of topics.
 The topic should be of interest to you and have enough information available where you can do an in-depth analysis of the negotiation.
-However, if it is a topic that truly interests you, you can look into the history of the various parties involved in the negotiation, where you may find richer documentation or find alternative ways of getting undocumented information, such as interviews with insiders.
-You need more than just a few newspaper articles.
 You must be able to tie your analysis to topics that we discuss in class or those that you have seen in the readings; your analysis must reflect what you have taken away from this course.